-I started actively practicing meditation in 2016.
+I started to actively practice meditation in 2016.
 I was going through a very challenging time in my life and I felt like I was unable to think clearly, my anxiety was at an all-time high and I was facing some tough decisions.
 For many years I had heard and read about the benefits of meditation and the variety of success it brought to those who practiced it.
 I also had a basic understanding of the meditation principle and I had a sense of how it was supposed to work.
 I had never tried meditation previously but, I did have some experience with relaxation work through diaphragm breathing techniques.
 As a longtime student of health and wellness, I have always had an interest and motivation to improve myself.
 I understood there was an element of self-discipline involved and I had the confidence to try.
 My experience with practicing meditation has been a beneficial and rewarding journey.
 Today, I am learning to make meditation work for me.
 The following is my journey and how I practice purposeful meditation.